BotArtist: Generic approach for bot detection in Twitter via semi-automatic machine learning pipeline: Experimental Results

-To measure the performance of the trained methods, we evaluated them by testing on portions of each dataset and also on the union of all the dataset testing portions.
-These approaches allowed us to not only identify the general performance of each bot detection method but also gain insights into performance variations across each specific dataset.
+To measure the performance of the trained methods, we evaluate them by testing on portions of each dataset and also on the union of all the dataset testing portions.
+These approaches allow us to not only identify the general performance of each bot detection method but also gain insights into performance variations across each specific dataset.
+To achieve this, we selectively choose the most accurate models from Table \ref{tab:f1_single_scores}, in addition to the Botometer model \citep{yang2022botometer}.
+The Botometer model is included because it has already been trained on a diverse range of datasets and is expected to perform well in general-case scenarios.

-In the initial model comparison experiment, we compared selected methods and assessed their performance based on the F1-score.
-This choice of metric was motivated by the highly imbalanced nature of the datasets, where proper comparison necessitates measurement metrics that account for class imbalances.

-In table: \ref{tab:f1_single_scores}, we present the results of this comparison.
-Notably, the BotArtist model emerged as the only bot detection method that achieved superior performance across three different datasets (M-18, C-R-19, B-F-19).
-Furthermore, the BotArtist model demonstrated the highest average F1-score, reaching 83.19.
-This represents a substantial improvement of 6.5\% over the most accurate of the existing methods, showcasing the model's capacity to accurately capture patterns within each distinct dataset.

-As shown in table: \ref{tab:f1_single_scores}, some datasets posed challenges for more complex methods that rely on text and graph features.
-These methods struggled to utilize datasets without text or graph information due to their limitations in accessing essential information required for the model.

-In the second model comparison scenario, our objective was to assess the generalization capabilities of various models.
-To achieve this, we selectively choose the most accurate models from table: \ref{tab:f1_single_scores}, in addition to the Botometer model \cite{yang2022botometer}.
-The Botometer model was included because it had already been trained on a diverse range of datasets and was expected to perform well in general-case scenarios.
-Additionally, the SAMLP pipeline manages to fine-tune BotArtists with the parameters presented in the table: \ref{tab:params} where the XGBoost classification model achieves higher performance during the K-Fold cross-validation.

-The results, as presented in table: \ref{tab:f1_all_scores}, indicate that the most generalizable models are BotArtist, Botometer, and SGBot.
-BotArtist demonstrated superior performance over existing methods in terms of both F1-total and average scores, surpassing almost 10\% existing methods in total.
+The results, as presented in Table \ref{tab:f1_all_scores}, indicate that the most generalizable models are BotArtist, Botometer, and SGBot.
+BotArtist demonstrates superior performance over existing methods in terms of both total and average scores, surpassing almost 10\% the existing methods in total.
 These results confirm that fine-tuned models which are based on the limited set of features are capable of capturing the general differences between normal and bot accounts.

-Furthermore, it's noteworthy that the BotArtist model outperformed existing methods in both comparison scenarios.
-Due to the high volume of experiments, we do not provide any information according to the selected features and final model configuration for each evaluation scenario.
-These data will be shared and described in detail, in a GitHub repository after the paper acceptance.